secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/youtube/index.html.md

 Please do not comment on videos from non-GitLab YouTube accounts using any company related YouTube profile.
 Commenting as GitLab is reserved for responses to our owned videos on our channels only.

-Should you come across personal, political or inappropriate channel subscriptions, comments or shares in GitLab's Youtube account, please notifiy people-exp@gitlab.com immediately to ensure this can be removed.
+Should you come across personal, political or inappropriate channel subscriptions, comments or shares in GitLab's Youtube account, please notify people-exp@gitlab.com immediately to ensure this can be removed.

 ## Organizing